LalithK90/domain-security-audit/README.md

 ---

-**� Universal:** This toolkit works with any domain or TLD (.com, .org, .edu, .gov, .ac.lk, etc.)
+**🌍 Universal:** This toolkit works with any domain or TLD (.com, .org, .edu, .gov, .ac.lk, etc.)
 **🔒 Ethics:** Only scan domains you own or have explicit permission to test
-**📊 Output:** Comprehensive Excel reports with security scores and detailed checklist results
+**📊 Output:** Comprehensive Excel reports with dynamic, context-aware scoring and detailed checklist results

 ---